 21.00 Alcoholic Beverages

-21.01 Use or possession permitted 21.02 * Use or possession prohibited 21.03 Open containers prohibited 21.04 Exceptions .01 The use or possession of alcoholic beverages, including beer and wine, subject to state law, is permissible in housing facilities (rooms, suites and apartments) assigned by Michigan State University.
+21.01 Use or possession permitted 21.02 * Use or possession prohibited 21.03 Open containers prohibited 21.04 Exceptions .01 The use or possession of alcoholic beverages, including beer and wine, subject to state law, is permissible in housing facilities (rooms, suites, and apartments) assigned by Michigan State University.

-.02 The consumption and possession of alcoholic beverages is prohibited (a) in classrooms, lecture halls, laboratories, the libraries, and the chapel, and (b) during all intercollegiate athletic contests and during entertainment programs that are open to the general public, in the concourses and outdoor seating areas at Spartan Stadium, the arena and concourses at Breslin Student Events Center, and in all other athletic facilities. .03 The possession of open or uncapped containers of alcoholic beverages and the consumption of alcoholic beverages is prohibited in all public areas of lands governed by the Michigan State University Board of Trustees and in all public areas of campus buildings, except with respect to locations, events, or occasions for which the Secretary of the Board of Trustees has approved, in writing, an exception to this prohibition. .04 Exceptions to this ordinance will be made pursuant to guidelines approved by the Secretary of the Board of Trustees.
+.02 The consumption and possession of alcoholic beverages is prohibited in classrooms, lecture halls, laboratories, the libraries, and the chapel. .03 The possession of open or uncapped containers of alcoholic beverages and the consumption of alcoholic beverages is prohibited in all public areas of lands governed by the Michigan State University Board of Trustees and in all public areas of campus buildings, except with respect to locations, events, or occasions for which the Secretary of the Board of Trustees has approved, in writing, an exception to this prohibition. .04 Exceptions to this ordinance and the administration of licenses held by the Board will be made pursuant to guidelines approved by the Secretary of the Board of Trustees.

-Enacted: September 15, 1964 Amended: April 17, 1970 Amended: December 10, 1994 Amended: April 14, 1995 Amended: November 14, 2003 Amended: February 11, 2005 Amended: September 16, 2005 Amended: April 22, 2014 * Denotes Civil Infraction
+Enacted: September 15, 1964 Amended: April 17, 1970 Amended: December 10, 1994 Amended: April 14, 1995 Amended: November 14, 2003 Amended: February 11, 2005 Amended: September 16, 2005 Amended: April 22, 2014 Amended: August xx, 2023 * Denotes Civil Infraction